-As the dust settles on LuxLive 2018, John Bullock, applications editor with Lux Review, talks to Jim Ashley-Down, UK managing director of Waldmann Lighting.
+As the dust settles on LuxLive 2018, Lux Review talks to Jim Ashley-Down, UK managing director of Waldmann Lighting.

 The recent project at the perinatal clinic at University Hospital, Bonn, was championed by its chief consultant, Dr Soyhan Bagci.
 Through his academic links he knows the work of Professor Herbert Plischke (professor for light and health at the University of Munich), and out of that connection developed the biodynamic lighting brief to Waldmann.
 Such professional individuals work at a national level and are not necessarily engaged only at one clinic.
 This means there is the opportunity for them to assess, albeit crudely, comparisons between biodynamic and non-biodynamic schemes.
 It makes it easier to see where the benefits accrue.

 LR: Do you see more of the lighting designer in commercial projects?

 JA-D: Commercial biodynamic projects are typically driven by the end user or the architect.
 Again, rarely is there a lighting designer involved.
 However, although I think that the manufacturing companies may be chasing the wrong people (lighting designers), there is still a requirement for the lighting designer to know how this works because the biodynamic framework still needs to function within an overall aesthetic design.
 It’s the manufacturers that are working out what the framework looks like, not the design community, and that’s where we need to improve our communications across the sector.